John Korty: Internet

 In 2006, inspired by the state of political debate in America at the time, Korty produced two short animated pieces which he posted to the World Wide Web.
 They feature two characters, Brock & Throck, in discussions about the political landscape.
 Korty was quoted in a news release, "This summer, I found some sketches from my very first experiments.
 One in particular was perfect for a dialogue between two characters - a single zigzag line that can function as the profile for either face.
 I had put it away, waiting for the right subject matter.
 The wait was fifty years."

 Fog City Mavericks

 He was one of several San Francisco film veterans profiled in the 2007 documentary film Fog City Mavericks.

 Personal life

 During his long life, Korty married three times.
-His marriages to Carol Tweedie and designer Beulah Chang ended in divorce, but he remained married to Jane Silvia for 32 years.
+His marriages to Carol Tweedie, and designer Beulah Chang ended in divorce.
+He was remarried to Jane Silvia, for 32 years.
 She survived him.
 They had one son, Gabriel Korty.
 Korty had two sons from his second marriage to Chang: Jonathan and David Korty.
 He also had three grandchildren.